JaJuMa-GmbH/hyva-faq-widget/README.md

 * Add 1 - x question groups
 * Add 1 - x questions and answers in each question group
-* Choose if question groups are shown as open or closed as default on page load on desktop (always closed on mobile)
+* Choose if question groups are shown as open or closed on desktop / on mobile
-* Option to show/hide Question Group Title
+* Option to show/hide Question Group Title on desktop / on mobile
 * Option to keep only one question open
 * Choose icons for open/close questions
 * Option to add JSON-LD structured data for FAQs